-By using the Bristol Stool Chart, you can gain a better understanding of your bowel movements and habits to best support your overall health.
+By using this Healthy Poop Chart, you can gain a better understanding of your bowel movements and habits to best support your overall health.
 In a perfect world, bowel movements would feel comfortable (not painful or strenuous) and occur at least once a day around the same time without any prompting (like coffee).

 Consistent poops are a sign of a well-functioning and balanced gut.
 Routine and rhythm is key when it comes to bowel movements.
 If you’re going to the restroom at the same time each day, say at 8am before you leave for work, AND your stools are consistently the same color and texture, this is huge for your gut!